MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

    - Select the **Cloud Shell** button on the menu bar at the upper right corner in the [Azure portal](https://portal.azure.com)

-1. If you are using a local install of the Azure CLI, complete the following:
+1. If you're using a local install of the Azure CLI, complete these steps:
    - Sign in using the [az login](/cli/azure/reference-index#az_login) command, then follow the steps displayed in your terminal to complete the authentication process.

      ```azurecli